-From pre-made designs available at party supply stores to do-it-yourself embellishments found in craft stores, there are several ideas from which to choose when sending invitations to a sock hop party.
+From pre-made designs to do-it-yourself options, there are several ideas from which to choose when sending invitations to a sock hop party.

 Another idea for a birthday party invitation is to let the birthday child dress up in 1950’s attire, take a photo and turn it into a postcard-style invitation.

 If you have access to actual vinyl records (with which you are willing to part), you can make your own cardstock record labels that display the party details and then glue them over the original labels.

 Whatever style you choose, when filling out your invitations, remember to ask guests to come dressed in their best 1950’s attire.

 A fun way to set the stage for your sock hop party is to mimic the decorating style of the 1950’s soda shop.
 Think black and white checks combine with pastel blue and pink.
 Red and chrome were also popular design elements used in the restaurants of the era.

 Whatever color scheme you decide on, use it for items such as table coverings, dinnerware, serving trays, balloons, and streamers.
 Once you have built this foundation, you can accessorize with some of the following ideas:

 - Jukebox: rent an actual, working one or purchase an inflatable or cardboard prop jukebox from a party supply store.
 You can even make one of your own out of a large, cardboard box.

 - Vinyl records: hang them on the walls or use ribbon to dangle them from the ceiling.